wawandco/milo/README.md

 - Milo considers html partials and validates the rules that apply to these.
 - Milo considers erb and plush as part of the HTML and works around these.
-- Milo will start simple and write its output only to be compatible with github, maybe later we add/other formats.

 ## Installation